andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 end
 ```

-You can also allow block everyone and only allow based in a whitelist.
+You can also allow block everyone and only allow based in a white list.

 ```ruby
 # Always allow requests from localhost (blocklist & throttles are skipped)